 - If using a stand mixer, add the flour and ¼ cup melted butter to the beer and yeast mixture and use the paddle attachment on low speed to combine into a shaggy dough.
 Replace the paddle attachment with the dough hook.
 Turn the speed up one notch to speed two and knead until smooth and elastic.
 This should take about four minutes.
 If kneading by hand, stir in the flour and butter with the beer and yeast mixture in the mixing bowl until it becomes a dough.
 Turn onto a lightly floured surface and knead until smooth and elastic.

-- Remove the dough from the bowl, lightly oil the bowl, place the dough back in the bowl and cover.
+- Remove the dough from the bowl, lightly oil the bowl, place the dough back in the bowl and tightly cover with plastic wrap.
 Allow to sit in a warm place for about an hour or until the dough doubles in size.